iit-cs579/main/project/README.md

   -  An overview of the method
   -  Specifics about the data you intend to use (how many, from where, with what attributes?)
   -  Description of how your project is similar to and different from related work
   -  A timeline for the remaining work.
 For teams, indicate who will do what.
 -  40 points - **Presentation**: Is the presentation clear, well-organized, and thorough?
 -  50 points - **Code**: Can I reproduce your results by running your code?
 Is the code well-written, debugged, and documented?
 -  50 points - **Report**: Follow the similar format as the papers we read for class.
 Your report should be 5-6 pages, including all references and figures.
 Are the main algorithms, hypotheses, and assumptions clearly stated?
 Are the comparisons with related work sound?
 Sections include:
-- Introduction: What did you do and '''why'''?
+  - *Introduction*: What did you do and **why**?
 What are the research questions of your analysis?
 What is your hypothesis?
-- Data: What data did you collect and how?
+  - *Data*: What data did you collect and how?
-- Methods: What did you do with the data, precisely?
+  - *Methods*: What did you do with the data, precisely?
-- Experiments: These should answer your research questions and test your hypotheses.
+  - *Experiments*: These should answer your research questions and test your hypotheses.
-- Related work: How have others approached this problem?
+  - *Related work*: How have others approached this problem?
 What makes your approach different?
-- Conclusions and Future Work: What should we have learned from reading your paper?
+  - *Conclusions and Future Work*: What should we have learned from reading your paper?
 What's left to do?
 - 50 points - **Scientific rigor**: Are your claims supported by the experimental results?
 Have you attempted to rule out all other reasonable competing hypotheses?
 Are the experiments soundly developed and executed?